Krentel Brothers

 George Sr arrived on campus in 1885 and offered his carpentry skills to the College.
 “For 34 years George Krentel was a faithful employee of the college wood shop.
 An excellent craftsman, he was soon made superintendent.”
 His brother Andrew joined him in 1895, and in 1902 was appointed as an instructor in the Mechanical Engineering department, teaching freshman-level wood shop.1

 The three elder sons of George and Matilda matriculated at M.A.C. in 1895.
 They were the epitome of big men on campus.
 Adorf and Alex started on the baseball team as freshmen, at first base and catcher, respectively; Alex would remain with the team all four years and be elected captain in 1899.
 Both ran track as well.
 Both were lieutenants in the cadet corps, and Adorf was Adjutant of the corps in 1898.
 Adorf and Christian each served a year as president of Phi Delta Theta fraternity, while Alex was president of Delta Tau Delta.
 The trio all finished their B.S. degrees in 1899.
-(George Jr graduated from Lansing Central H.S. in 1900 and followed his brothers at the College, but left school after three years.)2
+(George Jr graduated from Lansing Central High School in 1900 and followed his brothers at the College, but left school after three years.)2

 Soon after graduation, the younger generation of Krentel brothers started making a name for themselves—as the “Krentel Brothers.”
 A 1907 issue of the M.A.C.
 Record mentions, “Krentel Bros. are building on one of their lot in Collegeville.”
-(It is not clear which brothers, nor which Collegeville property.)
+(It is not clear exactly which brothers, nor which Collegeville property.)
 By 1912 they had established the Hillandale Poultry Farm, and for the next several years advertised extensively in various farming and poultry-specific periodicals.
 According to city directories, George Jr was the “poultryman” among the quartet.3

 Meanwhile Adorf married and moved to Canada.
 Having studied chemistry under R. C. Kedzie, Adorf parlayed that knowledge of the beet-sugar industry into a position as chemist for the Dominion Sugar Co. of Berlin, Ontario.
 In 1917 he returned to the U.S. and became chief chemist for the Continental Sugar Co. in Findlay, Ohio.